-- When you spray on your sunburn,just shake it a little.
+- When you spray on your sunburn, just shake it a little.

 16. Lettuce for Sunburn

 Lettuce doesn’t only make your salad crunchy and tasty, it can also relieve you of the pain you get from your sunburn.
-It is one of the medicinal plants that has fine anti-inflammatory and analgesic properties.
-So if your damaged skin is giving you too much pain, open your fridge and get those lettuce leaves to make soothing decoction.
+It is one of the medicinal plants that have fine anti-inflammatory and analgesic properties.
+So if your damaged skin is giving you too much pain, open your fridge and get those lettuce leaves to make the soothing decoction.

 How to Use lettuce for Sunburn?